tsgates/arch-wiki-markdown/wiki/Jekyll.md

       </div>
     </div>

-> Create General Website Layout
+> Create general website layout

 This is a basic template for your website's general layout.
 It will be referenced in the YAML Front Matter blocks of each file (see: Creating a